nimbus-pi/nimbus-pi/README.md

 # Contributing

 There are many ways to contribute to NimbusPI!
-If you have an idea, or have discovered a bug, please [Open an Issue](https://github.com/nimbus-pi/nimbus-pi/issues) so it can be addressed.
+If you have an idea, or have discovered a bug, please [open an issue](https://github.com/nimbus-pi/nimbus-pi/issues) so it can be addressed.

 If you are interested in contributing to the project through design or development, please read our [Contribution Guidelines](https://github.com/nimbus-pi/nimbus-pi/blob/master/CONTRIBUTING.md).